Thesis

 Vertical Integration

 SpaceX has continued to pursue vertical integration to bring costs down through economies of scale.
 The status quo for launch companies such as ULA has been to source components from disaggregated supplier networks, limiting their ability to reach economies of scale.
 SpaceX’s vertical integration, however, allows it to eliminate transaction costs with suppliers while spreading its fixed costs over a more extensive production base.
-That includes manufacturing with SpaceX doing 80% of its production in-house.
+SpaceX completes 80% of manufacturing production in-house.

 Starlink Subscriptions